uabrc/uabrc.github.io/docs/data_management/research_data_responsibilities.md

 # Research Data Responsibilities

-Data access authorization and responsibility are critical aspect of managing and securing research data and resources.
-It ensures that only authorized individuals have access to specific data, maintaining security, compliance, and operational efficiency.
+Data access responsibilities are a critical part of managing and securing research data and resources.
+These responsibilities ensure only authorized individuals have access to specified data, and maintain security, compliance, and operational efficiency.

+Data access responsibilities come from applicable laws and regulations, grant funding agency requirements, and UAB institutional policies.
+If you have questions, concerns, or wish to discuss, please [Contact Us](../help/support.md).

 ## Shared Allocation